IB Learner Profile

 Rizvi, F., Savage, G. C., Quay, J., Acquaro, D., Sallis, R., & Sobhani, N. (2020).

-This comparative study across IB schools in India, Hong Kong, and Australia found that the Learner Profile is interpreted differently based on cultural and educational contexts.
-While schools maintain a shared commitment to global citizenship, variations in local implementation affect the educational outcomes associated with the IB approach.
+This study compared IB schools in India, Hong Kong, and Australia.
+It found that the Learner Profile is understood differently based on cultural contexts.
+Whilst schools share commitment to global citizenship, local implementation affects educational outcomes.